 - Red Eyes, Take Warning: "The Red", a play on the phrase "seeing red".

 - Rock Trio

-- Ripped from the Headlines: In a departure from their usual style, "Face To the Floor" is about the Bernie Madoff scandal.
+- Ripped from the Headlines: In a departure from their usual style, "Face to the Floor" is about the Bernie Madoff scandal.

 - Surprisingly Gentle Song: They have a tendency to put one acoustic song on each album (except Vena Sera).

 - Surreal Music Video: The clip for "Vitamin R (Leading Us Along)" appears to be this, with the lead singer floating through bizarre landscapes, along with the band performing in a hospital room, and some other random imagery.
-Once you realize what the song is about, it all makes sense, as the video represents the hallucinations sometimes experienced by people who are addicted to Ritalin.
+Once you realize what the song is about, it all makes sense, as the video represents the hallucinations sometimes experienced by people addicted to Ritalin.

 - Take That: